 Raleigh, NC 27699

-All admissions are subject to The Arc’s policy on non-discrimination.
-Admission is not based on race, color, creed, gender, marital status, sexual orientation, national origin, ancestry, or any other consideration protected by federal, state, and local laws.
+All Employment Services participants are subject to The Arc’s policy on non-discrimination.
+Participation is not based on race, color, creed, gender, marital status, sexual orientation, national origin, ancestry, or any other consideration protected by federal, state, and local laws.

 Individual Services offers a unique approach to serving individuals who have funding sources like the Innovations waiver.
 The Arc hires, trains and supervises support staff.
 Services based on individual need as well as funding.